3and4/Leither/doc/GongShi-en.md

 #### 2.2 Division of Services
 The internet services mentioned in previous section can all be divided and reconstructed through the coordination of the following entities, in decentralized fashion.
 + Application Development
-Develop application and platform for Leither ecosystem, undertaken by programmers.
-A similar role of the R&D in an enterprise.
+Develop applications for Leither ecosystem, undertaken by programmers.
+Similar to the role of R&D in an enterprise.
 + Service or Content Production
-Provide service or produce content for the ecosystem.
+Provide services or produce contents for the ecosystem.
 For content service, similar to editor of a website or operation department of a company.
 + Service Support
 Provide physical devices for the whole ecosystem, run by operators.
 Different from regular internet, devices are not owned by one company.
 Similar to the role of maintenance department in a regular company.
 + Service Promotion